Energy-Consumption Advantage of Quantum Computation: Introduction

-Apart from this explicit protocol construction for showing an achievable upper bound of energy consumption, we discover a way to prove a nonzero lower bound of the initialization cost by applying two fundamental concepts in physics: the energy-conservation law in thermodynamics, together with Landauer's principle~\cite{Landauer1961} that relates the irreversible process to energy consumption.
-Landauer's principle shows that we need more energy consumption to initialize more (qu)bits.
-In particular, to solve Simon's problem~\cite{Simon1994,Simon1997}, we see that any classical algorithm needs to process an exponentially long bit string obtained from the input system to solve the problem.
-In this case, the initialization cost required for erasing this input information inevitably becomes exponentially large, which is one of our key techniques for proving the exponential energy-consumption advantage of quantum computation.
+Apart from this explicit protocol construction for showing an achievable upper bound of energy consumption, we discover a way to prove a nonzero lower bound of the initialization cost by applying two fundamental concepts in physics: the energy-conservation law in thermodynamics, and Landauer's principle~\cite{Landauer1961} that relates the irreversible process to energy consumption.
+Landauer's principle shows that we need more energy consumption to initialize more information stored as states of (qu)bits, which is measured by the entropy of the states.
+In particular, to solve Simon's problem~\cite{Simon1994,Simon1997}, we see that any classical algorithm needs to make an exponentially large number of queries to obtain an exponentially long bit string obtained from the input system.
+In this case, our analysis shows that the initialization cost required for erasing this input information, in terms of entropy, also becomes exponentially large, which is one of our key techniques for proving the exponential energy-consumption advantage of quantum computation.

-Consequently, our formulation of the computation as the thermodynamic cycle in Fig.~\ref{fig:thermo_diagram}, together with an unprecedented detailed analysis of all three types of costs, leads to the novel techniques for showing upper and lower bounds of the energy consumption of quantum and classical computation.
+Consequently, with our formulation of the computation as the thermodynamic cycle in Fig.~\ref{fig:thermo_diagram}, we provide an unprecedented detailed analysis of all three types of costs, establishing the novel techniques for showing upper and lower bounds of the energy consumption of quantum and classical computation.
+Our analysis shows that the upper bound on the energy consumption of quantum computation is governed by the gate and query complexities and the heat dissipation achievable through finite-step Landauer erasure.
+Therefore, to ensure an upper bound of energy consumption within this framework, it suffices to feasibly bound each of these factors.
+In contrast, the provably nonzero lower bound on the energy consumption of classical computation arises from the minimum cost of Landauer erasure, quantified by entropy.
+Although we analyze this lower bound using techniques originally developed for studying query complexity, the lower bound is ultimately determined by the Landauer cost---the entropic quantity that depends both on the query complexity and the probability distribution of the oracle.
 These techniques make it possible to rigorously analyze the energy-consumption advantage of quantum computation with a solid theoretical foundation.

 \paragraph*{Impact.}

 In today's world, where sustainability is a key concern, energy efficiency has become an essential performance metric for modern computers, along with computational speed and memory consumption.
 Our theoretical framework provides a new pathway for examining the relevance of quantum computation in terms of energy efficiency.
 Our study provides a fundamental framework and techniques for exploring a novel quantum advantage in computation in terms of energy consumption.
 The framework is designed in such a way that a quantum advantage in query complexity can be employed to prove the energy-consumption advantage of quantum computation over classical computation.
 These results also clarify the physical meaning of the quantum advantage in the query-complexity setting in terms of energy consumption.